 There are several highly-rated insurance carriers that offer burial insurance plans to cover the cost of cremation and related end of life expenses, including:

-United of Omaha, AIG, MetLife, Colonial Penn, AARP/NewYork Life, AAA Life, AIG, Vantis Life, Fidelity Life, Gerber Life and John Hancock, among others.
+Mutual of Omaha, MetLife, Colonial Penn, AARP/NewYork Life, AAA Life, AIG, Vantis Life, Fidelity Life, Gerber Life and John Hancock, among others.

 They offer plans with coverage amounts starting at $2,000 of insurance.